 The Best Picture Oscar in 1977 went to "Rocky."
-Four years later, Paddy Chayefsky, who won the Oscar for Best Screenplay, died of cancer.
-He was fifty-eight.
+Paddy Chayefsky won the Oscar for Best Screenplay.
+Four years later, at the age of 58, he died of cancer.
 His last message to his wife was "I tried.
 I really tried."
 His message to an angry America remains the words of Howard Beale:

 So turn off your television sets!
-Turn them off now!
 Turn them off and leave them off!
 Turn them off right in the middle of this sentence I'm speaking to you now!
 Turn them OFF --

 Beale collapses.
 Music blares.
 The audience bursts into applause.
 Cut to the corporate board room...